MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     If prompted, sign in to your GitHub account to connect Visual Studio Code to your GitHub repositories.

-1. Notice the **Pull Requests** and **Issues** sections in the GitHub view.
+1. Notice that the GitHub view includes two sections, **Pull Requests** and **Issues**.

     The **Issues** section allows you to view and manage issues from your GitHub repositories directly within Visual Studio Code.

-    > **IMPORTANT**: To save time during this training exercise, issues are resolved in batches.
-However, Microsoft and GitHub recommend resolving each issue individually with separate commits.
-The GitHub Pull Requests extension is designed to facilitate processing issues individually and in separate branches.
-Resolving issues individually provides better traceability, easier code reviews, and safer rollback options if problems arise.
+The **Pull Requests** section allows you to manage pull requests.

+1. Collapse the **Pull Requests** section.

-1. Take a minute to review the issues listed under the **Issues** section.
+1. Take a minute to review the **Issues** section.

-    You should see the same issues that you reviewed earlier in the GitHub web interface.

-1.
+    Notice that the issues you assigned to yourself are listed under the My Issues section (no milestones were defined).
+If you expand the **Recent Issues** section, you can see all of the issues that were added to the repository.

+1. Under the My Issues section, select **Fix SQL Injection Vulnerability in Product Search**.

+    The GitHub Pull Requests extension opens the issue details in a new editor tab.
+You can review the issue description, comments, and any related information in this tab.
+You can use issue details to help construct the prompts that you submit to GitHub Copilot in the Chat view.

 1. Open GitHub Copilot's Chat view and ensure that the **Ask** mode is selected.